adamjsawicki/gas-notifier/README.md

 # gas-notifier

-Small repo used to send a desktop notification when gas is low.
+Small repo used to send a desktop notification for a variety of tasks.

 Currently implemented for:
-* ETH

-Future development:
+* low gas - when ETH gas is below a certain `threshold`
+* mirror prices - displaying prices for assets listed on [Mirror](https://terra.mirror.finance)

+Roadmap:
+1. Add other asset prices
-* Allow for other types of notifications
+2. Allow for other types of notifications
     * text
     * email
-    * slack
     * telegram
-* Add other chains
-* More configuration
-    * cronTime
-    * Which gasValue to use for the notification
-        * average, slow, etc
-* Turn into server
+3. Put behind a server
+4. Allow action to be taken

 ## Usage